 - The immune system comprises various components that have different functions in the human body.

-- The T and B lymphocytes are a type of lymphocyte that is involved in T-cell mediated killing of pathogenic cells, and production of antibodies, respectively.
+- The T and B lymphocytes are a type of lymphocyte involved in T-cell mediated killing of pathogenic cells and producing antibodies, respectively.

-- On the other hand, natural killer cells, a type of T cells that have their method of targeted pathogenic killing.
-Phagocytes and macrophages are present in different parts of the human body such as skin that phagocytose pathogenic material.
+- On the other hand, natural killer cells, a type of T cells, have their targeted pathogenic killing method.
+Phagocytes and macrophages, such as skin, are present in different parts of the human body that phagocytose pathogenic material.